Stephen Romer: Criticism, editions and translations

 Stephen Romer has been active as critic, editor and translator.
 His 20th Century French Poems was published by Faber and Faber in 2002.
 Into the Deep Street : 7 Modern French Poets (1938-2008), co-translated with Jennie Feldman, (Anvil, 2009) won Special Commendation for the Popescu Prize 2009.
 He has contributed translations to many anthologies including The Yale Book of Twentieth-Century French Poetry, ed.
 M-A Caws, (2002) and French Poetry : from Medieval to Modern Times, ed.
 Patrick McGuinness (Dent Everyman, 2017).
 He has translated widely from French poetry, mostly modern and contemporary (Jean Follain, Philippe Jaccottet, Paul de Roux, Gilles Ortlieb and Valérie Rouzeau), but also from the Iambes of André Chénier, and from the war poetry of Apollinaire.

 Over the years, Romer has produced editions and translations of Yves Bonnefoy, widely considered the major French post-war poet and thinker.
-These include The Arrière-pays, Bonnefoy’s celebrated spiritual and aesthetic autobiography, (Seagull, 2012), and The Red Scarf, the poet’s final prose memoir, (Seagull, 2020).
+These include The Arrière-pays, Bonnefoy's celebrated spiritual and aesthetic autobiography, (Seagull, 2012), and The Red Scarf, the poet's final prose memoir, (Seagull, 2020).
 With John Naughton and Anthony Rudolf, Romer co-edited the major collection of Bonnefoy now available in English, the two-volume Carcanet Reader.
 He was lead editor and provided a substantial analytic introduction for the volume Prose (Carcanet, 2020).

-As a product of his interest in the foundations of Franco-British Modernism, Romer edited and translated French Decadent Tales (Oxford World's Classics, 2013), an anthology of short stories from the era of so-called Décadence, including writers like Jules Barbey d’Aurevilly, Auguste Villiers de L’Isle-Adam, Guy de Maupassant, Octave Mirbeau, Léon Bloy, Marcel Schwob, Jean Lorrain, Catulle Mendès, Jean Richepin and Pierre Louÿs.
+As a product of his interest in the foundations of Franco-British Modernism, Romer edited and translated French Decadent Tales (Oxford World's Classics, 2013), an anthology of short stories from the era of so-called Décadence, including writers like Jules Barbey d'Aurevilly, Auguste Villiers de L'Isle-Adam, Guy de Maupassant, Octave Mirbeau, Léon Bloy, Marcel Schwob, Jean Lorrain, Catulle Mendès, Jean Richepin and Pierre Louÿs.

-Pursuing an academic career, Romer has contributed numerous chapters to edited books, notably on Pierre Reverdy, Paul Valéry, T.S.
-Eliot and Ezra Pound, and articles to learned journals (Essays in Criticism, Etudes anglaises).
-He has written criticism for The Guardian, the Times Literary Supplement, Literary Review, London Magazine, PN Review, Poetry Review and others.
-He edited a selection from the poet Robert Herrick, for Faber’s ‘poet to poet’ series (Faber, 2010).
+Pursuing an academic career, Romer has contributed numerous chapters to edited books, notably on Pierre Reverdy, Paul Valéry, T. S. Eliot and Ezra Pound, and articles to learned journals (Essays in Criticism, Etudes anglaises).
+He has written criticism for The Guardian, The Times Literary Supplement, Literary Review, The London Magazine, PN Review, The Poetry Review and others.
+He edited a selection from the poet Robert Herrick, for Faber's 'poet to poet' series (Faber, 2010).

+A selection of his essays was published in 2024 under the title Chaos and the Clean Line.